ddnexus/pagy/docs/toolbox/paginators.md

 - `@pagy` is the pagination istance.
 It provides methods for every UI components and helpers to use in your code.
 - `@records` are the records belonging to the requested page

+### Paginators

+The `paginators` are internal methods that provide different type of pagination for different types of collections, with a common API.

 ==- Common Options